 Author contributions.
 The model of the RAWE machine was developed by GSA and ACV.
-The implementation of the code, the numerical analysis and the preparation of the manuscript were performed by GSA.
-DU and CB performed the experiments to characterizae the RAWE machine in static and dynamic conditions.
-All the authors contributed to the discussion of the results and the final version of the manuscript.
+The implementation of the code, the numerical analysis, and the preparation of the manuscript were performed by GSA.
+DU and CB performed the experiments to characterize the RAWE machine in static and dynamic conditions.
+All the authors contributed to the discussion of the results and the final version of the paper.

 Competing interests.
-GSA, ACV and DU declare that they have no conflict of interest.
-CB is the founder and owner of someAWE Labs.
+Gonzalo Sánchez-Arriaga, Álvaro Cerrillo-Vacas, and Daniel Unterweger declare that they have no conflict of interest.
+Christof Beaupoil is the founder and owner of SomeAWE Labs.